THE READER’S CHARACTER AS THE FOCUS

 - A querent wants you to decide for them.

-Reader move: Name the boundary once, kindly, and hold it without debate.
+Reader Move: Name the boundary once, kindly, and hold it without debate.

 The Hanged Man: Working Skillfully With Disorientation